歡迎!! (*welcome in mandarin)

-The Medical Education in Taiwan consists of 6 to 7 years (Most of the Universities) or 4 to 5 years if you study the Post Baccalaureate Medicine Program.
+The Medical Education in Taiwan consists of 6 years or 4 to 5 years if you study the Post Baccalaureate Medicine Programme.
 Lectures are mostly conducted in Mandarin Chinese, but some courses are conducted in Englisg.

-- 3rd & 4th year are Pre-clinical medicine (BLOCK system that center on different organ system)
+- 3rd & 4th year are Pre-clinical medicine (BLOCK system that centres on different organ systems)

 - 5th, 6th year are Clinical medicine (clerkship)

-The High Speed Railway prides itself on enabling people of Taiwan to live in an “one-day peripheral circle".
-With the opening of the Taiwan High Speed Rail (THSR)in 2005, visitors can now easily take a day trip between Kaohsiung and Taipei linking a total length of 345km with 90 minutes traveling time.
-Currently eight stations are operational on the THSR line along Taiwan's western corridor: Taipei, Banqiao, Taoyuan, Hsinchu, Taichung, Chiayi, Tainan and Zuoying (Kaohsiung.
-If you have the budget and wish to save the time, THSR is your best option.
+The High Speed Rail provides fast, reliable, convenient and comfortable services between major cities on the west coast of Taiwan.
+Since the opening of the Taiwan High Speed Rail (THSR) in 2005, visitors can now easily take a day trip between Kaohsiung and Taipei, linking a total length of 345km with 90 minutes travelling time.
+Currently, 12 stations are operational on the THSR line along Taiwan's western corridor: Nangang, Taipei, Banqiao, Taoyuan, Hsinchu, Miaoli, Taichung, Changhua, Yunlin, Chiayi, Tainan and Zuoying (Kaohsiung).
+If you have the budget and wish to save time, THSR is your best option.
 Tickets can be purchased by phone or online.
-Click on the following links for THRS Timetable & Fare Search and Reservation.
-Taiwan High Speed Railway.
+Click on the following link for THSR timetable, fare search and reservation.
+Taiwan High Speed Rail.

-Visiting all cities around Taiwan is highly recommended!
+Visiting all cities and counties around Taiwan is highly recommended!

-Each unique city has its own natural beauty, nightlife, and authentic delicacies.
+Each unique region has its own natural beauty, nightlife, and authentic delicacies.

-For more information, please visit Taiwan website for more details, read our incoming leaflet, or ask your contact person directly.
+For more information, please visit Taiwan website for more details, read our incoming leaflet, or ask your contact persons directly.